Adding Schools After Completing FAFSA

 Adding schools after completing FAFSA?
 This is the best way to add additional colleges and universities to the FAFSA application.

-We know filling out your FAFSA, especially for the first time, can be a confusing process.
+We know filling out your FAFSA, especially for the first time, can be confusing.
 Add to that the pressure of picking a college to attend, and you may be so overwhelmed that you fail to include a potential school.
-In some cases, you may even change your mind altogether and choose to apply to a college altogether.
+In some cases, you may even change your mind and choose to apply to a college altogether.

 If you need to add a college after submitting the FAFSA, simply log into your FAFSA online and add a new school or school code.
 Just be sure to make any FAFSA corrections as soon as possible so that you don’t hinder your chances of receiving the maximum amount of aid possible.

-To update your school codes, access your FAFSA® online and follow the steps below.
+To add a college after submitting your FAFSA form, update your school codes, access your FAFSA® online, and follow the steps below.

 1. Login with an FSA ID or with student information at fafsa.gov.